w3reality/three-laser-pointer/README.rst

 - **updatePoints(arr, isFlatten=false)**

-  Update (by overriding) the points that consist of the laser.
+  Update (by overriding) the points that represent the laser.
 If ``isFlatten`` is ``true``, ``arr`` can be a flatten **number** array, i.e.
   (``[x0, y0, z0, x1, y1, z1, ...]``).